andrelkj/GravidadeZero/frontend/README.md

 ```

 This allows us to move on to the next steps of the test regardless of response status.

+## Sessions.robot

+To use the template we'll create variables to each of our test cases inputs.
+Here we're using the & in order to use each variable as a dictionary for our test cases

+---

 # Usefull terminal commands